MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/aggregated-data-analytics.md

 Analytics relies on OData to author queries over your work tracking data.
 Aggregations in OData are achieved using an extension that introduces the `$apply` keyword.
 We have some examples of how to use this keyword below.
 Learn more about the extension at [OData Extension for Data Aggregation](http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).

 ## Basic root URL
-Use the following basic root URL as a prefix for all the examples provided in this topic.
+Use the following basic root URL as a prefix for all the examples provided in this article.

 ::: moniker range="azure-devops"